Liquor Licensing Division

 Welcome to the Liquor Licensing Division of the Department of Excise and Licenses.
-Colorado liquor and beer retail licenses are issued by both the City and State licensing authorities.
+Colorado liquor and beer retail licenses are issued by the city and the state licensing authorities.

-New: There is a new form that has been created to be used to re-issue a license if the license has been expired for more than 90 days but less than 180 days.
-The form is called DR8407.
-Please follow the directions carefully.
+There is a new form to reissue a license if it has been expired for more than 90 days but less than 180 days.
+The form is DR-8407.

 All documents should be submitted in duplicate.